Symmetry broken states in an ensemble of globally coupled pendulums: Methods for calculation of periodic motions and their stability

-The eigenvalues $\mu_{n'}=\exp\left(iq_{n'}\right)$ (here and below $n'=1,\ldots,2N$) of the matrix $\widehat{\mathbf{M}}\left(T\right)$ are dubbed the Floquet multipliers with being Floquet exponents $q_{n'}$ of the periodic solution $\phi_{n}\!\left(t\right)$.
+The linear (spectral) stability of the arbitrary ($2\pi$-, $4\pi$-, $8\pi$- and etc.) periodic motions (on the cylinder) of the dynamical system~(\ref{eq:EqPhi1}) is investigated by means of a Floquet analysis, chiefly relying on numerical calculations (see, e.g.,~\cite{BifurcationTheory}).
+To this end, we add a small perturbation $\delta\varphi_{n}\!\left(t\right)$ to a given periodic solution $\phi_{n}\!\left(t\right)$ of Eqs.~(\ref{eq:EqPhi1}).
+The linearized equations satisfied to the first order in $\delta\varphi_{n}\!\left(t\right)$ read: The Floquet analysis of Eqs.~(\ref{eq:FloquetAnalysis}) can be performed due to the property of periodicity of the trajectory $\bigl\{\phi_{n}\left(t\right),\dot{\phi}_{n}\left(t\right)\bigr\}$.
+Therefore, the stability of the considered motion is defined by the spectrum of the Floquet operator (monodromy matrix) $\widehat{\mathbf{M}}\left(T\right)$ given by The eigenvalues $\mu_{n'}=\exp\left(iq_{n'}\right)$ (here and below $n'=1,\ldots,2N$) of the matrix $\widehat{\mathbf{M}}\left(T\right)$ are dubbed the Floquet multipliers with being Floquet exponents $q_{n'}$ of the periodic solution $\phi_{n}\!\left(t\right)$.
 Because of the damping and the external force, only one property (implied by the real character of the monodromy) can be extracted for $\mu_{n'}$, which is that they are or appear in complex conjugated pairs.
 To examine the stability of each of the rotation motion under discussion, we compute their Floquet multipliers.
 If $\left|\mu_{n'}\right|\leq{1}$ for all $n'$, then the rotation mode is linearly stable.
 It is worth mentioning that one of the eigenvalues $\mu_{n'}$ must be strictly equal to one, because we investigate the stability of a periodic motion.
 Hence, using this fact it is possible to check that the trajectory $\bigl\{\phi_{n}\left(t\right),\dot{\phi}_{n}\left(t\right)\bigr\}$ we find numerically belongs to the family of periodic rotations (on the cylinder).
 If at least one of Floquet multipliers $\mu_{n'}$ locates outside the unit circle in the complex plane, then the rotation mode is linearly unstable.
 Noteworthy, our calculations show that the most of the discussed periodic solutions $\varphi_{n}\left(t\right)$ exhibit a relatively strong instability due to a real Floquet multiplier $\mu_{n'}$ with an absolute value greater than one, i.e. $\left|\mu_{n'}\right|>1$.

+As a characteristic of the degree of synchronization, we consider the value $\Xi$, which is the frequency lag of pendulums: where $T$ is the period of rotational mode.
+It follows from the definition (\ref{eq_Xi}) that $\Xi$ takes non-negative values, and $\Xi~=~0$ only in the case of in-phase mode.
+In the case of an out-of-phase regime, when there exists such a pair of pendulums that $\dot {\varphi}_{n_1}~\ne~\dot{\varphi}_{n_2}$, where ${n_1}$ and ${n_2}$ are the numbers of pendulums, $\Xi~>0$.